 There is no point putting face mask recipes on here when tons of them exist on the Internet.
 My favorite place to find face mask recipes is Home Made Masks.
 She has the best info!

 As a reminder, make sure you know what products work for you before trying these alternatives.
-It isn’t a good idea to mess around too much with different products.
-For example, mixing acids with antioxidants such as vitamin A and retinol can be counter productive.
+This isn’t the time to experiment with things you haven’t tried before.
 I wouldn’t experiment with my skin too much.
 I find it better to stick with what I know works.

 - A 5% solution consists of 5mL oil to 95% mL of water.
 The easiest way to do this is to break it down to a 1:19 ratio.
 For every tsp. of tea tree oil you should add 19 tsp. of water or roughly 2/5 of a cup.

-*I’m an awful chemist so I had a pharmacist friend check this dilution for me.
+*I’m an awful chemist so I had a pharmacist friend do this for me!